-Q Persefose FF is a strong anion-exchange chromatography resin that takes advantage of differences in the nature and magnitude of charge of different molecules under specific conditions to separate them.
+Q Persefose HP is a strong anion-exchange chromatography resin that takes advantage of differences in the nature and magnitude of charge of different molecules under specific conditions to separate them.
 This chromatographic resin can be used successfully for the separation and purification of various biological molecules, such as recombinant proteins, antibodies, nucleic acids, viruses and virus-like particles, and polysaccharides.
-Q Persefose FF has superior scale-up performance:

-(1) The highly cross-linked agarose matrix has excellent rigidity, so it can achieve high process flow rate under low back pressure and improve process efficiency.
+The Q Persefose HP has superior scale-up performance:

-(2) Through chemical modification, it has high chemical compatibility and is resistant to cleaning-in-place (CIP) such as using sodium hydroxide.
+- (1) The highly cross-linked agarose matrix has excellent rigidity, so it can achieve high process flow rate under low back pressure and improve process efficiency. - (2) It has a fine particle size design with high resolution. - (3) Through chemical modification, it has high chemical compatibility and is resistant to cleaning-in-place (CIP) such as using sodium hydroxide.